The Warehouse Project: History

 Warehouse Project events were held underneath Piccadilly station (Store Street) from 2014 to 2018, and were also previously held there from 2007 to 2011.

 The Warehouse Project was initially started as a joint venture by Sacha Lord and Sam Kandel, who both had previous involvement with the Sankeys nightclub in Manchester.
 It began operations in the disused Boddingtons Brewery in Strangeways, and then moved into a space under Manchester Piccadilly station, on Store Street, which previously served as an air raid shelter.

 On 14 July 2011, The Warehouse Project announced that the 2011 season would be the last ever WHP event at Store Street.
 This was followed by a later announcement on 22 March 2012 that the 2012 season would be based at the Victoria Warehouse, to the west of Manchester city centre in Trafford Park, near Old Trafford football stadium.
 The club remained at this location for the 2013 season as well.
 In late 2013, rumours started that The Warehouse Project was due to move to the disused Mayfield Depot next to Manchester Piccadilly station from 2014 but a planning application was subsequently withdrawn in September 2013.
 The Warehouse Project's 2013 season drew to a close at the end of the year, with a final closing party on 1 January 2014 at the Victoria Warehouse venue.

 Despite the announcement made in 2011, the 2014 season returned to Store Street, in a move described by the organisers as returning to their "spiritual home" for one last year.
 During this time, the owners of Mayfield Depot decided to redevelop their site rather than retaining it as a cultural venue, so the 2015 season was again located at Store Street.

 The 2017 season was announced in July 2017, with 31 shows at Store Street from September that year.
 The "last ever" event at Store Street was held in 2018.

 In 2019, the events moved to a refurbished Depot Mayfield.

+The project hosted their first event outside the UK in 2023 in Rotterdam, and returned to the city in 2025.

+In August 2025, a no-phone policy was announced for some events, however a music journalist reported that most attendees at a trial event were disregarding the rule.

+DJ Mag rated The Warehouse Project their 4th top club in the world in their 2025 list.

+The short film Twenty Years In Manchester was released in 2026 to celebrate the project's 20 year anniversary.

 Music and artists

 Since its foundation, the club has played host to numerous internationally acclaimed DJs such as Carl Cox, Sven Väth, Aphex Twin, Richie Hawtin, Deadmau5, Annie Mac, Pete Tong, Armand Van Helden and Erick Morillo, and musicians such as De La Soul, Happy Mondays, Chic, The Prodigy, Disclosure, Basement Jaxx and Foals.
 In 2007, The Warehouse Project was voted by dance music magazine Mixmag as the best club in the United Kingdom.
 In 2013, The Warehouse Project was voted by DJ Magazine as the "Best Club Series" in the magazine's Best of British Awards.

-The Warehouse Project is noted for placing international DJs alongside less established artists.